Home modification request

 What information is needed to support my modification request?

-In most cases, modifications require an occupational therapist to visit your home to assess your needs.
-The occupational therapist will then prepare a written report and summary to FACS that specifies your requirements.
+In most cases, modifications require an occupational therapist to visit your home to professionally assess your specific needs.
+The occupational therapist (OT) will then prepare a written report and summary for FACS that reflects your specific requirements.

 How do I arrange an occupational therapist assessment?